ConfigMgr VPN Boundary Setup Process Explained | SCCM

 • Understanding VPN configuration in your organization

-NOTE! – Although each SCCM boundary group supports both site assignment and site system reference, create a separate set of boundary groups to use only for site assignment.
+NOTE! – Although each SCCM boundary group supports site assignment and site system reference, create a separate set of boundary groups to use only for site assignment.
 Avoid overlapping boundaries for automatic site assignment.

-How to Create VPN Boundary
+How to Create a VPN Boundary

 Let’s learn how to create VPN boundaries in this section: